 If they are happy with their shoulder rest, let them continue.
 Indeed, in some cases, if the player has a strong fear of dropping the instrument by playing without shoulder rest, then I'd recommend it, but always emphasizing not to press with the head.

-But if they are happy with their shoulder rest and the many others they have been experimenting with, it is worth trying to do without, and begin to eliminate the primary source of various tensions and physical blocks in their playing.
+But if they are not happy with their shoulder rest and the many others they have been experimenting with, it is worth trying to do without, and begin to eliminate the primary source of various tensions and physical blocks in their playing.

 Have your say about what you just read!
 Leave me a comment in the box below.